 At a second stage, if it is considered as necessary, learners with indications of having special educational needs or other psycho-social difficulties are further evaluated by the Centres for Interdisciplinary Assessment Counselling and Support (KEDASY), which carry out individual evaluations and issue evaluation reports.
 This process is carried out:

-1. at the proposal of the school’s Interdisciplinary Support Committees (EDY), or the Educational Support Team of the school where no EDY operates;
+1. at the proposal of the school’s EDY, or the Educational Support Team of schools where no EDY operates;

-2. after the immediate request of the pupil’s parent or guardian to the KEDASY.
-In this case, KEDASYs co-operate with the school and can ask the opinion of the EDY or the Educational Support Team of the school, if it is considered as necessary;
+2. at the immediate request of the pupil’s parent or guardian to the KEDASY.
+In this case, KEDASYs co-operate with the school and can ask the opinion of the EDY or the Educational Support Team of the school, if it is considered necessary;

 3. at the request of the school and with the consent of the parent.